HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/httpsprod.md

 Terminate your TLS connection at a proxy.
 When the proxy runs on the same "machine", this is a common and accepted practice.
 We have [outlined the steps using nginx](../../howto/web/httpsproxy.md) as reference.

+## Enable HTTPS using the Domino Certificate Manager

+If you are using Domino 14 or above and your certificates are stored in the Domino Certificate Manager, you may be able to enable HTTPS automatically.
+For more information, see [Enable HTTPS using the Domino Certificate Manager](../production/dominohttps.md).

 ## Use a TLS Certificate

 The REST API can directly use TLS and is HTTP 1.1 and HTTP/2 compliant.
 You would obtain a TLS certificate from your IT security team or your favorite supplier (We like [LetsEncypt](https://letsencrypt.org), it's free) and set the configuration parameters in a json file.